mesosphere/dcos-docs-site/pages/1.13/deploying-services/gpu/index.md

 ## Custom DC/OS Installation with GPUs

 1. Install the [NVIDIA Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml) on each node of your cluster that has GPUs.
 The minimum required NVIDIA driver version is 340.29.
 For detailed installation instructions, see the [Mesos GPU support documentation](http://mesos.apache.org/documentation/latest/gpu-support/#external-dependencies).
-1. Install DC/OS using the [custom advanced installation instructions](/1.13/installing/oss/custom/advanced/).
+1. Install DC/OS using the [custom advanced installation instructions](/1.13/installing/production/advanced-configuration/).
 Here are the GPU-specific configuration parameters:

     -  **enable_gpu_isolation**: Indicates whether to enable GPU support in DC/OS.
 By default, this is set to `enable_gpu_isolation: 'true'`.
     -  **gpus_are_scarce**: Indicates whether to treat GPUs as a scarce resource in the cluster.
 By default, this is set to `gpus_are_scarce: 'true'`, which means DC/OS reserves GPU nodes exclusively for services that are configured to consume GPU resources.
-It's important to note that this setting will influence which agent nodes a GPU-aware framework will be deployed on DC/OS.
+It is important to note that this setting will influence which agent nodes of a GPU-aware framework will be deployed on DC/OS.
 This setting does not influence the individual tasks which the frameworks might launch while the framework is running.
 It is possible for a framework to schedule a non-GPU task on an agent node where GPU's are present.

-    For more information, see the [configuration parameter documentation](/1.13/installing/oss/custom/configuration/configuration-parameters/#enable-gpu-isolation) and Mesos [Nvidia GPU Support documentation](http://mesos.apache.org/documentation/latest/gpu-support/#external-dependencies).
+    For more information, see the [configuration parameter documentation](/1.13/installing/production/advanced-configuration/configuring-gpu-nodes/) and Mesos [Nvidia GPU Support documentation](http://mesos.apache.org/documentation/latest/gpu-support/#external-dependencies).

 ## AWS EC2 DC/OS Installation with GPUs

 ###  Prerequisites
-- The AWS DC/OS advanced template [system requirements](/1.13/installing/oss/cloud/aws/advanced/).
+- The AWS DC/OS advanced template [system requirements](/1.13/installing/evaluation/community-supported-methods/aws/advanced/template-reference/).
 - The `zen.sh` script copied to your local machine.
-The script and instructions are [here](/1.13/installing/oss/cloud/aws/advanced/).
+The script and instructions are [here](/1.13/installing/evaluation/community-supported-methods/aws/advanced/).

 ### Create Dependencies